King Fahd University of Petroleum and Minerals: Admissions

 KFUPM is a merit-based admissions academic institution.
-With an acceptance rate of 4% (2023), it is considered to be one of the most coveted universities in Saudi Arabia, recruiting roughly the top 2% of the national talent based on admission criteria that include performance on the nationwide aptitude tests to ensure the acceptance of the most promising students.
+With an acceptance rate of 4% (2023), it is considered to be one of the most coveted universities in Saudi Arabia, recruiting roughly the top 1% of the national talent based on admission criteria that include performance on the nationwide aptitude tests to ensure the acceptance of the most promising students.

-The university has accelerated the admission process of female students since 2019 as both male and female students were equally accepted into the new master's degree programs for the first time in the university's history.
-Starting from 2021, KFUPM is opening admissions for female students at the undergraduate level for the 2021/2022 academic year, marking an important milestone in the university's history since until then it was an institution exclusively open to male students.

-KFUPM is improving the quality of the student intake by attracting the most outstanding high school graduates by introducing an early admissions system and accepting winners in international scientific Olympiad competitions.
-The progression of students in the first year has been accelerated by developing programs to bypass the preparatory year (SkipPrep).
+KFUPM continues to attract the most outstanding high school graduates by accepting winners in international scientific Olympiad competitions.
+The progression of students in the first year has also been accelerated by developing programs to bypass the preparatory year (SkipPrep).

 Rankings

-KFUPM was named the top university in the Arab Region as per the QS University Rankings for 2015 and 2016.
-In 2022 it was ranked the third university in the region.
+KFUPM was named the top university in the Arab Region as per the QS University Rankings for 2027, and repeatedly since 2015.
+In 2026, it was ranked the first university in the Middle East and North Africa.

 Since the KFUPM transformation phase started in 2019, the university's rankings have seen a steady rise.
-According to the QS World University Rankings, KFUPM is placed among the top 200 universities in the world at the 163rd position.
+According to the QS World University Rankings, KFUPM is 63rd university in the world for 2027.

 Accreditation

 All programs of the engineering colleges were evaluated for "Substantial-Equivalency" recognition by the Accreditation Board for Engineering and Technology (ABET).
 They were found substantially equivalent to similar accredited programs in the United States.
 All Business & Management related programs offered by KFUPM Business School (including its flagship Master of Business Administration) are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-KFUPM is a member of AACSB since 1975 and it is among the first few schools outside the US to get this prestigious recognition.
+KFUPM has been a member of AACSB since 1975 and it is among the first few schools outside the US to get this prestigious recognition.
 KFUPM is also accredited by the national accrediting body NCAAA.